GavinHor/WeatherApp/README.md

 ```sh
 npm start
 ```

+6. Copy and Paste the URL link that "npm start" provides into a browser

 ## Main_Features
 - Search bar is capable of finding a location by typing the City, Country, Postcode, or Longitude and Latitude